 - Any incisions that were made during surgery will be closed with stitches, staples, surgical glue, or surgical tape.
 The incisions may be covered with a bandage.
 A vaginal pack or sanitary pad may be used to absorb the bleeding.
 A vaginal pack is a special gauze that is inserted into the vagina.
 It is removed before you go home or to a hospital room.

 You may have a catheter to help drain your bladder for up to 24 hours.
 You may also have pain in your shoulders or near your ribs if gas was put in your abdomen.
 You will have pain for the first few days after surgery.
 You will need to wear sanitary pads for vaginal bleeding that occurs after surgery.
 You will be asked to walk as soon as possible after surgery.
 This will help to prevent blood clots in your legs.
 You may need to stay in the hospital for 1 to 4 days after surgery.
 The length of time depends on the type of hysterectomy you had.

 Risks of a hysterectomy:

-- The surgeon may need to change the type of surgery he was planning to do.
-For example, he may need to change from a laparoscopic surgery to an open abdominal surgery.
+- The surgeon may need to change the type of surgery he or she was planning to do.
+For example, your surgeon may need to change from a laparoscopic surgery to an open abdominal surgery.
 You will not be able to become pregnant after you have a hysterectomy.
 You will go through menopause if your ovaries are removed.